blza/ora_te/README.md

 # ora_te
+## Description
 Simple template engine for Oracle DBMS in a form of UDTs and a package.

-This small project is about using simple template expressions in Oracle DBMS.
+This small project is about developing a simple template engine to be used in Oracle SQL/PL SQL.
 So one could occasionally abandon an ugly Oracle concat syntax like
 ```
   execute immediate